adrelanos/aeternity-wiki/API-Commands.md

 ### Actions with API commands

-Read this perfect page for more and detailed information about the [Transaction-Types](Transaction-Types)
+Read this page for more detailed information about the [Transaction-Types](Transaction-Types)

 ***

 ### Setup first for using API commands

-Read this page, it describes an easy to use and setup for æternity Testnet [Testnet setup start and use](Testnet-setup-start-and-use)
+Read this page, it describes an easy to use setup for æternity Testnet [Testnet setup start and use](Testnet-setup-start-and-use)

 ***